UCL/amr/README.md

 Other variables include whether the person is hospitalized, with consequences for the range of bacteria exposed to.

+One of the potential uses of the model is to inform antibiotic stewardship policies.
 Mortality risk is separated by (i) background mortality risk, which is age and region-specific (noting that region can be re-coded such that home is a given single country); (ii) mortality risk given sepsis (and possibly according to infection in a person with severe immunosuppression) and (iii) mortality risk specifically due to adverse antibiotic drug effects.